The employee handbook may be underestimated, but it is certainly strategic!

 - From the manager’s perspective: Managers look to the Employee Handbook for guidance and protection from liability.

-- From the employee's perspective: Employees look to the Employee Handbook for guidance, protection from liability or loopholes created by omission or ambiguity.
+- From the employee's perspective: Employees look to the Employee Handbook for guidance and protection from liability or loopholes created by omission or ambiguity.